-After opening 15 years ago in the Bankside Power Station, Tate Modern in London has rapidly become one of the world’s pre-eminent contemporary art galleries.
+Since Tate Modern first opened in 2000 at the Bankside Power Station, Tate Modern in London has rapidly become one of the world’s pre-eminent contemporary art galleries.
 It regularly hosts record-breaking exhibitions, and its Turbine Hall installations draw thousands to the South Bank.
-Its ever-changing free display of modern masterpieces remain the main attraction however, and we’ve picked ten that any art lover should not miss.
+Its ever-changing free display of modern masterpieces remain the main attraction however, and we’ve picked the ones that any art lover should not miss.

 Andy Warhol is a household name in the world of art, and this piece on Marilyn Monroe is eerily more relevant in today’s picture and pop-obsessed culture than ever before.
 Made in the months following the star’s death, Warhol combines ideas of finitude and the cult of celebrity by repeating the same image of the starlet with a gradual fade out that hints at mortality as it is contrasted with the acid bright images on the left.